 The toxins in the modern diet, artificial, genetically modified and overly-processed ingredients, put a strain on the liver.

 Digestion, sugar levels, and liver health are key systems for overall health vs specific foods, e.g. eating/avoiding a lot of _______.
 But traditional foods, as mentioned above, give these systems the support they need.

-In Part 4 will be what we have been eating and what changes we will be making.
+In Part 4 is what we have been eating and what changes we are making.